St. Michaels in Talbot County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Animals • Industry & Commerce.
 A significant historical year for this entry is 1966.

 Location.
-38° 47.235′ N, 76° 13.237′ W. Marker is in St. Michaels, Maryland, in Talbot County.
-Marker is at the intersection of Mill Street and Burns Street, on the right when traveling west on Mill Street.
+This marker has been replaced by another marker nearby.
+It was located near 38° 47.235′ N, 76° 13.237′ W. Marker was in St. Michaels, Maryland, in Talbot County.
+It was at the intersection of Mill Street and Burns Street, on the right when traveling west on Mill Street.
 Touch for map.
-Marker is at or near this postal address: 304 Mill Street, Saint Michaels MD 21663, United States of America.
+Marker was at or near this postal address: 304 Mill Street, Saint Michaels MD 21663, United States of America.
 Touch for directions.